LTER-LIFE/FDFDT-Manual/docs/06-standard.md

 :::{.examplebox .exampleimg}
 **CLUE data**:

 The CLUE data covers around 130 different plant species and many of them were either misspelt or synonym names were used.
-One example is shown in table XX where the species name in the data was Deschampsia flexuos which is a synonym of the species name Avenella flexuosa.
+One example is shown in table 6.2 where the species name in the data was Deschampsia flexuos which is a synonym of the species name Avenella flexuosa.
 This was automatically detected while retrieving the taxonomic information from GBIF and the corresponding information correctly assigned accordingly.

 [**Table 6.2.
 Taxonomic information for *Deschampsia flexuosa*, which is a synonym of *Avenella flexuosa*, as retrieved from GBIF and stored in respective Darwin Core terms.**]{style="font-size: 11px;"}